loyola-chicago-english/graduate-handbook/handbook.md

 Students wishing to initiate a grievance must do so in writing to the Dean.
 Further information can be obtained from the Graduate School office.

+## Graduation and Application for Degree

+Loyola confers degrees three times each year: May, August, and December.
+A student graduates when they have completed all degree requirements and submitted an application for the degree.
+Applications for degree are due approximately six months before degree conferral: typically December 1 for a May degree, February 1 for an August degree, and August 1 for a December degree.
+These dates are set by the Graduate School: see the list of [Key Dates and Deadlines].
+Applications for degree are submitted through [LOCUS].
+Late applications are not accepted: students who miss a deadline must apply for a subsequent graduation date.

+As students "walk" only at the May graduation, August and December degree students may walk in the May ceremony the following year.

 # The Master of Arts program

 ## Program Requirements